top of page

 • Suggest opt-in if the state/municipality/city where you would be working has anti-bias laws.

-If the job searcher submits a quality well-matched resume, relevancy should not be problematic for visually OR digitally reviewed resumes!
-There is an open question about how a company's internal recruitment processes will evolve, with some candidates choosing to opt in and some out.
 As AI models are trained and machine learning improves its models, the results should improve and bias risks reduced, but only time will tell.

 Is your job search feeling unfocused?
 Is your resume lacking clarity?